markimus-maximus/Molecular_biology_functions/README.md

     return nearest_3_multiple
 ~~~

-Inspection of the lengths of peptide sequences in the human peptide database revealed that there was a distribution resembling a gamma distribution (see figure below).
+To get an idea of the length distribution of protein sequences in the human peptide database, `get_protien_length_list` function was written which returns a list of protein lengths.
+Inspection of the lengths of peptide sequences revealed that there was a distribution resembling a gamma distribution (see figure below).
 ![image](https://user-images.githubusercontent.com/107410852/211844300-b85bf911-1cc5-4d5d-856d-65754692c092.png)

 Accordingly, a function `create_DNA_sequence_with_gamma_lengths` was written to generate a list of sequences with lengths representative of the natural lengths of peptides.
 This function uses much of the same code as the `randomly_generate_DNA_sequence` function, wth the addition of taking arguments for defining the shape and scale and using these as arguments for `np.random.gamma(shape,scale)`.